abhinavganguly1987/flip-sush/privacypolicy.md

 **Service Providers**

-I may employ third-party companies and individuals due to the following reasons:
+I do not employ any third-party companies and individuals to facilitate any features of this app.

-*   To facilitate our Service;
-*   To provide the Service on our behalf;
-*   To perform Service-related services; or
-*   To assist us in analyzing how our Service is used.

-I want to inform users of this Service that these third parties have access to their Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

 **Security**